 Online Seminar, Fall 2020

-In November 2020 the four research units of ViCTOR-E will organise an international online seminar for students from the universities of our project (Goethe-Universität Frankfurt am Main, Germany, Academy of Sciences of the Czech Republic, Università degli Studi di Udine, Italy and Sorbonne Panthéon, France).
+In November 2020 the four research units of ViCTOR-E organised an international online seminar for students from the universities of our project (Goethe-Universität Frankfurt am Main, Germany, Academy of Sciences of the Czech Republic, Università degli Studi di Udine, Italy and Sorbonne Panthéon, France).

 Visual Culture of Trauma, Obliteration and Reconstruction in Post-WWII Europe

 World War II left Europe, its countries and its citizens shattered by an overwhelming experience of loss, violence and destruction, while also in urgent need to start anew, imagining and building a new future from the ashes of this recent, traumatic past.
 In the decade that saw the reconstruction of the entire continent (1945-1956), media and especially non-fiction films (documentaries, Kulturfilme, newsreels, amateur films) played a key role in representing and shaping the cultural forms and the socio-political discourses of such an epochal process.
 They are now primary historical sources, made more and more available by film archives in digital form and on the web.